objcio/articles/2014-05-31-singletons.md

 		return _a + _b;
 	}

-With this implementation, the programmer is expected to set instance variables `_a` and `_b` to the proper values before invoking `computeSum`.
+In the above implementation of a simple math library, the programmer is expected to set instance variables `_a` and `_b` to the proper values before invoking `computeSum`.
 There are a few problems here:

 1. `computeSum` does not make the fact that it depends upon state `_a` and `_b` explicit by taking the values as parameters.
 Instead of inspecting the interface and understanding which variables control the output of the function, another developer reading this code must inspect the implementation to understand the dependency.
 Hidden dependencies are bad.
 2. When modifying `_a` and `_b` in preparation for calling `computeSum`, the programmer needs to be sure the modification does not affect the correctness of any other code that depends upon these variables.
 This is particularly difficult in multi-threaded environments.
-3. Unit testing this method is difficult.
-Persistent state is the enemy of unit testing, since unit testing is made effective by each test being independent of all other tests.
-If state is left behind from one test to another, then the order of execution of tests suddenly matters.
-Buggy tests, especially when a test succeeds when it shouldn't, is a very bad thing.

-TODO: Add an example

 Contrast the above example with this: